AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/ex2.md

 ![LocalNotebook](./images/loadee.png)

-The ``AEP Demo - Car Insurance Interactions`` - dataset is now assigned to a dataframe, and now a data scientist can continue Exploration, Visualisation and Model Development based on this dataframe.
+The ``AEP Demo - Car Insurance Interactions`` - dataset is now assigned to a dataframe, and now a data scientist can continue Exploration, Visualization and Model Development based on this dataframe.

 ![LocalNotebook](./images/df.png)